jackmpcollins/magentic/README.md

 - [Streaming] structured outputs to use them as they are being generated.
 - [Vision] to easily get stuctured outputs from images.
 - Multiple LLM providers including OpenAI and Anthropic.
 See [Configuration].
-- [Type Checking] to work nicely with linters and IDEs.
+- [Type Annotations] to work nicely with linters and IDEs.

 ## Installation